Welcome to today's edition of the Rush 24-7 podcast.

 He just was a little concerned about how rapidly it got to that price level.

-Of course, the tipping point uh of four dollars a gallon.
+Of course, the tipping point of $4 a gallon.

-I had to start the program, of course, so I don't know if he's reissued his challenge to people to uh inflate their tires and get tune-up so that we could save all the oil we're drilling.
+I had to start the program, of course, so I don't know if he has reissued his challenge to people to inflate their tires and get tune ups so that we could save all the oil we're drilling.

-He did re-mention his $1,000 energy rebate to the American people paid for by the obscene prophets of big oil.
+He did re-mention his $1,000 energy rebate to the American people paid for by the obscene profits of big oil.

-This is just we have we have the most liberal, the most leftist candidate who has ever run for well, at least in my lifetime, who has run for president, a sitting duck.
+This is just we have the most liberal, the most leftist candidate who has ever run for, well, at least in my lifetime, who has run for president, a sitting duck.

 This guy's policies are aimed at destroying the age of American greatness.